andreistefanciprian/nodejs-simple-app/README.md

 # observe all docker layers that make up the image
 docker image history nodejs-app:blue
 ```
+**Note:** The <missing> lines in the docker history output indicate that those layers were built on another system.

 More about docker build at: https://docs.docker.com/engine/reference/commandline/build/

 ### Run and check your application container

+An image becomes a container once the docker container run command is executed.

 ```buildoutcfg
 # run nodejs app on 8080 locahost port from local image